Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Transports urine from the urinary bladder to the outside world

-In a male the urethra transports sperm as well, although not at the same time as urine.
+In a male, the urethra also transports sperm, though not at the same time as urine.

 Women have a far higher incidence of UTIs than men, not only because of the location of their urethral opening but also because their urethra is shorter.
 A female's urethra is about one and a half inches in length while a male's is about eight inches long.
 In a female, the bacteria don't have far to travel to reach the urinary bladder and the rest of the urinary tract.